INBRE-USP Summer Undergraduate Research Program

 Application Process for Students Enrolled at MSU-Bozeman

-All INBRE applications for MSU-Bozeman students are processed through MSU's Undergraduate Scholars Program (USP) in 130-J Gaines Hall.
-Click on the button to the right to submit an application through the Undergraduate Scholars Program.
+All INBRE applications for MSU-Bozeman students are processed through MSU's Undergraduate Scholars Program (USP).
+Click on the button to the right to submit an application through the USP.

 The Undergraduate Scholars Program website provides guidelines for writing your proposal and completing your online application.